-Element Description and Links to Related Documentation Administration Server Central control entity of a WebLogic domain.
+Element Description and Links to Related Documentation WebLogic Domain A logically related group of Java components (in this case, the Administration Server, Managed Servers, and other related software components).
+For more information, see What Is an Oracle WebLogic Server Domain? in Oracle Fusion Middleware Understanding Oracle Fusion Middleware.
+Administration Server Central control entity of a WebLogic domain.
 It maintains configuration objects for that domain and distributes configuration changes to Managed Servers.
-For more information, see What Is the Administration Server? in Understanding Oracle Fusion Middleware .
+For more information, see What Is the Administration Server? in Oracle Fusion Middleware Understanding Oracle Fusion Middleware.
 Enterprise Manager The Oracle Enterprise Manager Fusion Middleware Control is a primary tool used to manage a domain.
-For more information, see Oracle Enterprise Manager Fusion Middleware Control in Understanding Oracle Fusion Middleware .
+For more information, see Oracle Enterprise Manager Fusion Middleware Control in Oracle Fusion Middleware Understanding Oracle Fusion Middleware.
 Cluster A collection of multiple WebLogic Server instances running simultaneously and working together.
-For more information, see Overview of Managed Servers and Managed Server Clusters in Understanding Oracle Fusion Middleware .
+For more information, see Overview of Managed Servers and Managed Server Clusters in Oracle Fusion Middleware Understanding Oracle Fusion Middleware .
 Machine A logical representation of the computer that hosts one or more WebLogic Server instances (servers).
 Machines are also the logical glue between the Managed Servers and the Node Manager.
 In order to start or stop the Managed Servers using the Node Manager, associate the Managed Servers with a machine.
 Managed Server A host for your applications, application components, web services, and their associated resources.
-For more information, see Overview of Managed Servers and Managed Server Clusters in Understanding Oracle Fusion Middleware .
+For more information, see Overview of Managed Servers and Managed Server Clusters in Oracle Fusion Middleware Understanding Oracle Fusion Middleware .
 Infrastructure A collection of services that include the following: Metadata repository (MDS) Contains metadata for Oracle Fusion Middleware components, such as the Oracle Application Developer Framework.
-For more information, see What Is the Metadata Repository? in Understanding Oracle Fusion Middleware.
+For more information, see What Is the Metadata Repository? in Oracle Fusion Middleware Understanding Oracle Fusion Middleware.
 Oracle Application Developer Framework (Oracle ADF) Oracle Web Services Manager (OWSM)

-1.2 About Secondary Topologies
+1.4 About Secondary Topologies